biswajitpaul01/ng-tuts/notes.md

     3. Event binding (click, submit)

 ## Directives
+    Directive is used to add behavior to an existing DOM element.
 Directives is basically a class with the (@) decorator and used for class metadata in typescript.
-    1. Component Directive:
+    1. Component Directive: These are directives with a template.
     2. Structural Directive: It is used to manipulate the DOM by adding or removing HTML elements at a time
         1. NgIf
         2. NgSwitch